Renelvon/epistasis-formulas/README.md

   coordinates.
 * Utlis.py: minor module with additional codes used in the above files.

-# Observation:

-The code builds on:  Python sequences.
-In particular tuple/list/dict comprehensions, generators and 'yield   from' idioms have been extensively applied to delegate a lot of data manipulation to Python.
-Only simple mathematical operators are used (inner product, matrix product).
-Elementary interval arithmetics.

 # References:

 * A.L Gould et al, [High-dimensional microbiome interactions shape host fitness